GMS, NexGen, GPRS Status Update

 This page provides answers to frequently asked questions regarding the upcoming transitions to the Justice Grants System (JustGrants) and the Automated Standard Application for Payments (ASAP).
 This page will be updated regularly as new information becomes available.

-If you have any questions on these systems, email [email protected].
+If you have any general questions on these systems, which are not covered by these FAQs, please email [email protected].

 All legitimate DOJ emails to provide general updates on the upcoming system transitions will be sent from either [email protected] or [email protected] You may also receive system-generated e-mails as part of the establishment of user accounts for the new systems.
 For ASAP, legitimate emails from the Department of the Treasury will be sent from the Bureau of the Fiscal Service – ISIM PP [[email protected] or [email protected]].
 For JustGrants account creation and management, e-mails will originate from [email protected]